LiminLi-xjtu/OrgaCCC/README.md

 python main.py
 ```
 ### Results
-The script outputs the model's AUC performance, a cell-cell communication matrix, a cell type communication matrix, and results from spectral clustering, UMAP visualization, and PAGA analysis, providing a comprehensive view of cell interactions and relationships.
+The script outputs the model's AUC performance, a cell-cell communication matrix, a cell type communication matrix, and results from clustering, UMAP visualization, and PAGA analysis, providing a comprehensive view of cell interactions and relationships.